metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Invoke-Process.md

 ### -Raw

 If specified, process output is returned as string.
-By default process output is redirected to information and error stream.
+By default process output is formatted and redirected to information and error stream.

 ```yaml
 Type: System.Management.Automation.SwitchParameter